AlxSp/songbird/README.md

 * ### audio_sample_analysis.ipynb

-    Use this notebook to quickly checkout the wave plot and mel spectogram of downloaded samples.
+    Use this notebook to quickly checkout the wave plot and mel spectrogram of downloaded samples.

 ## Project Structure: